PhD in Environmental Health

 MONITORING STUDENT PROGRESS IN THE PROGRAM

-If the student has not completed their qualifying written and oral exams, then the student will schedule an in-person meeting with their adviser and another faculty member, if desired (e.g. co-adviser or track director), to review the IDP.
+If the student has not completed their qualifying written and oral exams, then the student will schedule an in-person meeting with their adviser and another faculty member, if desired (e.g., co-adviser or track director), to review the IDP.
 If the student has completed their qualifying written and oral exams, then this meeting will be done in conjunction with a thesis advisory committee meeting.
-There should be mention of a timeline for meeting program goals and degree completion; and any concern regarding performance.
+There should be mention of a timeline for meeting program goals and degree completion, and any concern regarding performance.
 Funding, research changes, TA expectations, etc. should be confirmed and clarified as well.
 Concerns, questions and needed clarifications should be addressed in this meeting.
-If there are irreconcilable concerns between the student and adviser, the track directors should be consulted with next steps potentially engaging the Departmental chair in the discussions.
-After the meeting, the student will write a brief summary of their goals and plans for the next year and sends it to their adviser for their comments and feedback.
-The completed form is then emailed to the academic coordinator as documentation that the IDP was completed and discussed between student and adviser.
+If there are irreconcilable concerns between the student and adviser, the track directors should be consulted with the next steps, potentially engaging the Departmental chair in the discussions.
+After the meeting, the student will write a brief summary of their goals and plans for the next year and send it to their adviser for their comments and feedback.
+The completed form is then emailed to the academic coordinator as documentation that the IDP was completed and discussed between the student and adviser.
 Students who have successfully passed the School-wide preliminary oral exam will meet with their thesis advisory committee every six months until program completion.
-A report of each meeting will be documented on Form C- Thesis Advisory Committee Meeting Evaluation and submitted to the academic coordinator to be include in the students file.
+A report of each meeting will be documented on Form C- Thesis Advisory Committee Meeting Evaluation and submitted to the academic coordinator to be include in the student's file.

 DEPARTMENTAL FEEDBACK TO THE STUDENT